 (See More information on UV Radiation - below)

 Action Plan for OHS Reps

-Control measures should be based on an assessment of the UV exposure (see the Risk Assessment Checklist on the top right hand tab here) and implemented in consultation with Union Health and Safety Representatives.
+Control measures should be based on an assessment of the UV exposure (download the Risk Assessment Checklist - downloads as a document) and implemented in consultation with Union Health and Safety Representatives.
 The control strategy should give priority to Engineering, Administrative and Procedural measures.
 Personal protective measures should be used as a supplement to other control measures or where jointly agreed.